Friday, August 15, 2008

 A Book of Comfort, by Elizabeth Goudge

 My friend Linda Dean introduced me to the novels and writings of Elizabeth Goudge years ago.
 Yesterday I pulled this anthology of poetry and prose from my shelf to peruse again.
-I love this quote from her preface, describing the comfort which books give us…
+I love this quote this from her preface, describing the comfort which books give us…

 "…What are the sources of comfort to which we turn in what Saint Augustine…calls "our mortal weariness"?
 The answer is that our existence is as light with comfort as it is weighted with weariness.
 The sources of our comfort are legion, and cannot be counted, but if we attempted the impossible and tried to make a list most of us would place books very high indeed, perhaps second only to faith, for reading is not only a pleasure in itself, with its concomitants of stillness, quietness and forgetfulness of self, but in what we read many of our other comforts are present with us like reflections seen in a mirror.
 If the light of our faith flickers we can make it steady again by reading of the faith of the saints, and hearing poetry sing to us the songs of the lovers of God.
 In the absence of children we can read about them, and in the cold and darkness of midwinter, look in the mirror of our book and see flowers and butterflies, and spring passing into the glow and warmth of summer…"